HSTS

 app.middlewares.append(HSTSMiddleware())

-Considerations for local development
+Considerations for local development.

-since browsers get instructed to require HTTPS
+instructs browsers to require HTTPS

-for all traffic on
+for all traffic on localhost

 for more information.